PrisonTeam/Prison/README.md

 ## Get Prison

-**Note as of version 3.5.0** the build artifacts can be found under "code / releases" within this GitHub fork.
-At this time I'm not sure if the build artifacts will ever be hosted on a third party repository.

-Note: The following builds have not been hooked up yet for this fork, and therefore do not work.
 | Stable | Experimental (Nightly) |
 | ------ | ---------------------- |
 | [![Stable Download](https://img.shields.io/badge/download-stable-44cc11.svg)](https://github.com/MC-Prison/Prison/releases/latest) | [![Experimental Download](https://img.shields.io/badge/download-experimental-red.svg)](https://ci.appveyor.com/project/faizaand/prison/build/artifacts) |